AMWA-TV/nmos/docs/Technical Overview.md

 ### Selecting a Version

-"VERSIONS..." in the documenation menu lets you select a particular release of a specification, or a particular release:
+"VERSIONS..." in the documenation menu lets you select a particular release of a specification, or a live (development) branch:

 ![Nav-Versions](images/nav-versions.png)